Providing Safe, Reliable, and Sustainable Energy Since 2011

 ABOUT THE OCI FAMILY OF COMPANIES

 OCISP, through its parent company, OCI Enterprises Inc., is a subsidiary of OCI Company Ltd, a global green energy and chemical conglomerate founded in 1959 in South Korea.
-OCI Company has developed a diversified portfolio of products and solutions for a broad spectrum of industries in the renewable energy sector, and it is one of the four largest manufacturers of polysilicon, the raw material for solar cells, in the world.
+OCI Company has developed a diversified portfolio of products and solutions for a broad spectrum of industries in the renewable energy sector, and it is one of the largest manufacturers of polysilicon, the raw material for solar cells, in the world.

 OCI Company Ltd., OCI Solar Power’s parent company, founded in Seoul, South Korea.
-The global company’s portfolio spans more than five decades in the fields of renewable energy, fine chemicals, insulation materials, and, most recently, bio.
+The global company’s portfolio spans more than six decades in the fields of renewable energy, fine chemicals, insulation materials, and, most recently, bio.

 OCI Company Ltd. launches commercial production of 9-nine grade polysilicon and later offers 10-nine and 11-nine grade polysilicon as a primary raw material used by more than 50 leading PV solar companies around the world.

 OCI Company Ltd. becomes the world’s No. 1 polysilicon supplier, the raw material for solar cells.
-It remains one of the top two largest manufacturers of polysilicon in the world.
+It remains one of the top largest manufacturers of polysilicon in the world.

-OCI Solar Power LLC (OCISP) founded.
+OCI Solar Power LLC (OCISP) is founded.

-OCISP becomes the first developer to bring utility scale solar to Texas by signing a Power Purchase Agreement with the City of San Antonio, acting through the largest municipal gas and electric provider in the U.S., CPS Energy, to develop 400 MW of clean, renewable energy.
-Later another 100 MW are added.
+OCISP becomes the first developer to bring utility-scale solar to Texas by signing a Power Purchase Agreement with the City of San Antonio, acting through the largest municipal gas and electric provider in the U.S., CPS Energy, to develop 400 MW of clean, renewable energy.
+Later, another 100 MW are added.